-The heart rate can be used to estimate calorie expenditure during exercise.
+You can estimate the number of calories burned by your heart rate during exercise.
 This is because the relationship between heart rate and calorie expenditure is relatively linear so long as the heart rate is between 90 and 150 beats per minute (bpm).

 VO2 Max Measurement

 The VO2 max may be measured as an absolute rate of consumption, typically in liters of oxygen per minute.
 Another common measure of VO2 max is a relative consumption rate such as milliliters of oxygen per kilogram of bodyweight per minute.

 VO2 Max Estimate

 One such method is the Cooper test, which has been in wide use since the 1960s.
 This method provides an approximation of the V02 max from the maximum distance that the subject can run in 12 minutes.
-The Heart Rate Reserve method takes the resting heart rate into account and can also be used in concert with the VO2 max to monitor exercise intensity.
+The Heart Rate Reserve method takes the resting heart rate into account and can also be used in concert with the VO2 max to monitor exercise intensity according to ExRx.